-Q. Can I take Vega® plant-based protein shakes if I am pregnant or breastfeeding?
+Q. Can I take Vega plant-based protein powder if I am pregnant or breastfeeding?

 You might wonder why we recommend that.
 That’s because your nutritional needs are unique when you are pregnant or breastfeeding Not only is additional energy required during pregnancy to support the demands of a growing fetus, raising your metabolism, but folic acid, choline, iron, calcium and vitamin B6, C, and E requirements also increase.
 Protein needs also increase during the second half of pregnancy.
 Total calorie, protein and calcium needs increase while breastfeeding.
 Mahan LK, Escott-Stump S. (2008)Krause’s Food & Nutrition Therapy.
 Saunders Elsevier.
 12th ed.

 So what works for you now, may not be suited for you during pregnancy or while you’re breastfeeding.
 Let’s take a quick look at some of these important nutrients and how your needs change when you are pregnant or breastfeeding:

 Most important nutrients during pregnancy